albertz/Pyjector/README.md

 Example
 -------

-Run `Utilities/Console.app`.
+Run any application.
 You will see the menu entry `Python`.
 Open a new PyTerminal from it.
 And type:

     import AppKit
     app = AppKit.NSApp()